gruntsoftware/android/README.md

 Found a security vulnerability?
 Please **do not** open a public issue — see [SECURITY.md](SECURITY.md) for how to report it privately.

-## Contributing

-Pull requests are welcome — please target the `develop` branch.
-The [PR template](.github/PULL_REQUEST_TEMPLATE.md) will guide you through what to include (platform, type of change, tests, etc.).

 ## License